Brandon Waddell

 Biographical Information[edit]

-Brandon Waddell has pitched in the majors.
+Brandon Waddell pitched two seasons in the majors.

 Waddell was 6-3 with a 3.96 ERA as a college freshman; his 84 strikeouts tied for 3rd among college freshman that year while they placed him 8th in the Atlantic Coast Conference, between Daniel Gossett and Trent Thornton.
 His 15 K in a game were the most by a University of Virginia freshman since Seth Greisinger 19 years prior.
 [1] As a sophomore, he improved to 10-3, 2.45 and walked only 19 in 114 innings.
 He was second in the ACC in wins, one behind Mike Shawaryn, and tied for 26th in NCAA Division I. [2] He was 3-0 with a 1.59 ERA in the postseason and 1-0 with a 1.13 ERA in the 2014 College World Series.
 [3] He joined teammate Artie Lewicki as the All-Tournament pitchers for the College World Series, while Virginia finished second.
 [4]